citkane/typedoc-theme-yaf/README.md

 This theme couples and cross links your documentation content to a contextual menu tree.

 The expanding menu contains links to all depths of information.
 Conversely, you can click on any content heading to expand, scroll and highlight your place in the documentation tree.
+### Versioning
+This theme automatically creates a semantically versioned history of your documentation.\
+For more information, see [typedoc-plugin-version](https://github.com/citkane/typedoc-plugin-versions), which includes examples of how to set up a [Github CID](https://github.com/citkane/typedoc-plugin-versions) for your documentation.

 ### Installation